Build to Rent | Complete Guide

 Build to rent sells itself as being a professional way to rent.
 That’s not to say you won’t get high-quality setups renting from a private landlord, but BTR promises to make certain aspects of renting painless.
 This includes speeding up average repair and maintenance times, thanks to having a team on site.

 Again, there’s also the social aspect.
 Most BTR homes have amenities that range from gyms and lounges to swimming pools and restaurants.
 Of course, these extra spaces come at a premium.
-For that reason, build to rent homes are usually more expensive than other similar-sized homes in the same postcode.
+For that reason, these homes are usually more expensive than other similar-sized homes in the same postcode.

 Who lives in build to rent UK?